LeonHarb/LeonHarb/README.md

 ## I'm Leon!
 Nice to meet you👋
-## Recent Graduate Computer Engineer Student at St. Mary's University
+## Recent Graduate Computer Engineering Student at St. Mary's University

 <!--
 **LeonHarb/LeonHarb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.